knobs-dials/wolforward/README.md

         console log

+        # Defaults should work fine for most cases.
         exec /usr/local/bin/wolforward /dev/null

-...the /dev/null because the pidfile argument is currently required, I'll remove that some time.
+	# ...the /dev/null is the pidfile argument, I'll make that optional some time.

-TODO
-===
-* get the code py3 ready
-* use of pidfile should be an option rather than a requirement